High School Curriculum

 This inquiry provides perspectives from Native American community members and their supporters, images, news footage, an interactive timeline, and other sources about an important campaign to secure the treaty rights and sovereignty of Native Nations of the Pacific Northwest.
 Explore the many actions Native Nations took to address injustices.

-- What are the ways in which Tribes respond to the threats and outside pressure to extinguish their cultures and independence?
+- What are ways in which Tribes respond to the threats and outside pressure to extinguish their cultures and independence?

 High School Outcomes